gaearon/gitbook-plugin-prism/README.md

 Type: `Object`
 Default value: `{}`

 Map of position -> code, html snippets to add to each page.
+The code could be a fucntion.

 #### "book.templates"